Air-fryer funnel cakes

 - Place a large piece of parchment paper on a work surface and sprinkle with a little flour; place dough on paper.
 Use a knife to cut dough into 4 equal pieces.
 Break each piece of dough into 6 pieces; roll each into a long, thin rope, about 8-10 inches long.
-Loosely pile all 6 dough ropes onto each other to form a funnel cake.
+Pile all 6 dough ropes onto each other to form 1 funnel cake.
 Repeat process with remaining 3 pieces of dough.

 - Preheat air fryer to 375°F. Spray air fryer basket with cooking spray.
 Place 2 funnel cakes in basket.
 Spray funnel cakes with cooking spray.
 Air-fry funnel cakes until lightly browned and cooked through, about 5 minutes.
 Place cooked funnel cakes on a plate.
 Repeat process with remaining 2 funnel cakes.
 Dust funnel cakes with powdered sugar and serve warm.

 - Serving size: 1 funnel cake